DORSA-co/human_detection_yolo/README.md

-this repository is designated for the DVR project in Dorsa Co. there have been some different models tested including: MobileNet ssd_mobilenet_v3_large_coco, yolov3-tiny, yolov4-tiny, yolov5 in the following pros and cons of each model we be explained:
+this repository is designated for the DVR project in Dorsa Co. there have been some different models tested including: MobileNet ssd_mobilenet_v3_large_coco, yolov3-tiny, yolov4-tiny, yolov5 in the following pros and cons of each model will be explained:
-1) MobileNet: has acceptable speed but detects some wrong object in the background -> solution: selecting an ROI might help
+1) MobileNet: has acceptable speed but detects some wrong object in the background -> solution: selecting an ROI might help, speed is improved using skip frame
 2) yolov3-tiny: too slow and too many wrong detections
 3) yolov4-tiny: speed is nither good neither bad, detection is mostly fine (but not always!!)
 4) yolov4-tiny with tracking using deep SORT algorithm: SORT(Simple Onine Realtime Tracking) is a tracking algorithm, it makes the whole thing very slow but can be help full and is the most accurate and fast traking at the time.